Charlie Sheen: Warner Bros. dismissal and publicity

 Production of Two and a Half Men went on hiatus in January 2011 while Sheen underwent a substance rehabilitation program in his home, his third attempt at rehab in 12 months.
 The following month, CBS canceled the season's four remaining episodes after Sheen publicly made offensive comments about the series' creator, Chuck Lorre, and Warner Bros.
 Television banned Sheen from entering its production lot.
 Sheen, already the highest-paid actor on television, responded by publicly demanding a 50-percent raise, claiming that in comparison to the amount that the series was making, he was "underpaid".

 CBS and Warner Bros.
 Television terminated Sheen's contract on March 7, 2011.
 He was replaced by Ashton Kutcher.
 In the aftermath of his dismissal, Sheen continued to feud with Chuck Lorre, and filed a wrongful termination lawsuit against Lorre and Warner Bros.
 Television, which was settled the following September 26.
 That same month, Sheen, while presenting an award at the Primetime Emmy Awards, addressed "everybody here from Two and a Half Men" and stated, "From the bottom of my heart, I wish you nothing but the best for this upcoming season.
 We spent eight wonderful years together and I know you will continue to make great television."
-In 2012, Sheen returned to television in Anger Management, the spin-off of the film of the same name.
-The series ended after a 100-episode run in the second season.

 In the wake of the dismissal, Sheen had a highly publicized meltdown which was broadcast on television and the Internet.
 He made claims in television interviews suggesting that he was a "warlock" with "tiger blood" and "Adonis DNA", and that he was "winning".
 He also posted videos to YouTube showing himself smoking cigarettes through his nose, and cursing out his former employers.
 He told one television interviewer, "I'm tired of pretending I'm not special.
 I'm tired of pretending I'm not a total bitchin' rock star from Mars."
 After being accused of antisemitism in 2011, Sheen claimed that his mother was Jewish, although Jewish Standard reporter Nate Bloom wrote that he found no evidence to support this and described Sheen's claim as "exceedingly unlikely".
 Sheen said later that year that his father was Catholic and his mother was Southern Baptist.

 On September 19, 2011, Sheen was roasted on Comedy Central.
 It was watched by 6.4 million people, making it the highest-rated roast on Comedy Central to date.
 Also that year, he played a role in the hip hop music video "Steak & Mash Potatoes" by Chain Swangaz featuring Brother Marquis.
 The video features both rappers as fast-food employees who create havoc while their boss (Sheen) is gone.